babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 ## Examples and Details

+## Keycodes

 I do not have experience with stenography, so the the steno keycodes are hard for me to remember.
 That is why the keymap is using new keycodes TOP1, TOP2, ...
 TOP9, TOP0, BOT1, BOT2, ...
 BOT9 and BOT0.
 To keep track which keys are pressed and have not been processed yet and to track which keys need to be pressed to activate a chord, each key has assigned a bit in a uint32_t variable.
 Macros H_TOP1, H_TOP2, ... provide a translation for these bits.  *If your keyboard has more than 20 keys, you need to add more keycodes and their translation.
-If you have more than 32 keys, you also have to upgrade the buffer and chord's keycodes_hash.*
+If you have more than 32 keys, you also have to upgrade the buffer and chord's keycodes_hash types*.

-Each chord is defined by a constant structure, a function and two `int`s keeping the track of the chord's state:
+Each chord is defined by a constant structure, a function and two non-constant `int` variables keeping the track of the chord's state:

 ```c
 struct Chord {